ehabit/mochadick/content/post/spec/whales.md

 ##### Humpback Whale
 ##### Sperm Whale
 ##### Nether Whale
-##### Mocha Dick
+##### White Whale
 Can only be found in the white whale dimension.
-Drops Mocha Dick bones and Mocha Dick blubber.
+Drops White Whale bones and White Whale blubber.